google/wireit/README.md

 ## Features

-- 🕸️ Automatically run dependencies between your NPM scripts
+- 🔗 Automatically run dependencies between your NPM scripts
-- 🚀 Only run the scripts whose input files changed
+- 👀 Watch any script to continuously re-run when files change
-- 🔁 Watch any script to continuously re-run when input files change
+- ♻️ Cache script output locally or in the GitHub Actions cache
-- 🤖 Restore previous output in CI using GitHub Actions caching
+- 🙂 Use the `npm run` syntax you already know

 ## Example